How to choose a name for your small business

 Fortunately, there are free online resources to help you quickly check business name availability within each state.
 The U.S. Patent Office also has a searchable trademark database.

-Practical aspects of choosing a business name
+The more practical aspects of choosing a name for your business

-Assuming you’ve covered all the bases by picking an available and pronounceable name that describes what you do, reflects your brand, and resonates with your core audience, you’re ready to make it official.
+Once you’ve covered all the bases—picking an available and pronounceable name that describes what you do, reflects your brand, and resonates with your core audience—you’re ready to make it official.
+For that, check out our dedicated article on how to register your small business name in your home state.

 When you’re finally ready to make that first sale, let us know.
 At Clover, we specialize in scalable point-of-sale and payment solutions specifically designed for entrepreneurs and startups looking to grow their operations.